Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 Depart downtown Banff and ride the Legacy Trail, a mostly downhill paved bike path with a few short, gentle hills stretching from Banff to Canmore.
 The trail is shared with pedestrians and horseback riders, so please keep right, and there is a picnic area with outhouses about halfway.
 Along the way, stop at Cascade Ponds for a short, guided Indigenous medicine walk—an easy tour with a relaxed pace, flat terrain, and frequent stops.
-After lunch on your own in Canmore, rejoin your group for a 20-minute shuttle back to your hotel in Banff.
-The remainder of the afternoon and evening are free for independent exploration or relaxation.
+After lunch on your own in Canmore, rejoin your group for a 40-minute shuttle to your hotel in Kananaskis Village.
+This afternoon, enjoy a leisurely 1.5 km (1 mile) self-guided walk along the flat, paved Rim Trail, which circles the property and features five scenic viewpoints—watch for bears that are sometimes visible from the overlooks.
 Today may also offer an additional independent ride for experienced cyclists; ask your trip leader for details.

 Cumulative Distance Range: 26 km (16 miles)